Brian Redfearn

-Brian Redfearn (born 20 February 1935) is a former professional footballer who played for Bradford Park Avenue, Blackburn Rovers, Darlington, Halifax Town, Bradford City and non-League Buxton.
+Brian Redfearn (born 20 February 1935) was an English former professional footballer who played for Bradford Park Avenue, Blackburn Rovers, Darlington, Halifax Town, Bradford City and non-League Buxton.
 He is the father of footballer Neil Redfearn.
 In 1964 Redfearn was forced to retire from professional football due to an ankle injury.

 Playing career

 Bradford Park Avenue

 Brian Redfearn began his career at Bradford Park Avenue in 1952.
 He played a total of 130 games for the other team in Bradford and scored 32 goals.
 In 1958 he transferred to Blackburn Rovers but Park Avenue refused to pay him his £500 compensation so Blackburn ended up paying him the £500.
-45 years later, his son, Neil Redfearn' signed for Park Avenue and played his 1,000th career game for them.
+45 years later, his son, Neil Redfearn signed for Park Avenue and played his 1,000th career game for them.

 Blackburn Rovers

 Despite being on Blackburn's books for a year from December 1957, Redfearn never played a game for Blackburn and transferred to Darlington in 1959.